stvliu/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 {:toc}

-ThingsBoard supports user-defined functions (UDF) for data processing in the [Rule Engine]() and [Data Converters]().
+GridLinks supports user-defined functions (UDF) for data processing in the [Rule Engine]() and [Data Converters]().
 The original programming language for the UDF is JavaScript.
 It is popular, well-known, and simple.
 We plan to support JavaScript forever.
 Nevertheless, we have decided to provide an alternative to JavaScript.
 You may find our motivation below.

 ## Motivation

-ThingsBoard is written in Java and currently uses Java 11.
-There are two ways to execute the JS function in ThingsBoard:
+GridLinks is written in Java and currently uses Java 11.
+There are two ways to execute the JS function in GridLinks:

 A) use remote JS Executor microservice written in Node.js.
-It is the default way for ThingsBoard to run in a cluster/microservices mode;
+It is the default way for GridLinks to run in a cluster/microservices mode;

 B) use local JS Executor powered by Nashorn JS engine that runs inside the JVM.
-It is the default way for ThingsBoard while deployed in monolithic mode.
+It is the default way for GridLinks while deployed in monolithic mode.

 The Nashorn JS engine is now deprecated and is removed from Java 16.
 It is also relatively slow.
 Some users already called Nashorn to be the platform's kryptonite.
 That is why it was absolutely clear that we need a replacement to Nashorn.